s3875131/ICCB/index.md

-## Welcome to My Profile (Emre Sezgin)
+## Welcome to My Profile (Emre Sezgin)                                                                                Student number: S3875131

 ### Introduction to my profile

 My name is Emre Sezgin.
 I was born in Melbourne, Victoria and now i reside in Brisbane, Queensland.
-At the moment i am undertaking a bachelor of IT.
+At the moment i am undertaking a bachelor of IT and my up to date education is high school which i graduated last year.
 Even though i grew up in Melbourne my nationality is Turkish.
-An interesting fact about me is that even though i love holdens very much and own one myself, I was very close to buying a Ford and ruining my loyalty to Holden.
+An interesting fact about me is that even though i love Holdens very much and own one myself, I was very close to buying a Ford and ruining my loyalty to Holden, sadly i am also devastated that the great lion will not be with us any longer.